 Thomas was most recently vice president in charge of international operations for Capitol Records.
 He had previously been director of international sales for United Artists, a post he held for nine years.

 Thomas will be headquartered in United Artists' Los Angeles offices and will report directly to Stewart.

-was also announced that Michael will record with the group and solo, as well other members.
+solo, as well other members.